-- Conduct 14 collaborative projects with other agencies and organizations interested in reducing cancer incidence, morbidity, and mortality. - Conduct 14 educational sessions and events to increase public awareness of the importance of cancer prevention and early detection and treatment.
+• Conduct 15 educational sessions and events to increase public awareness of the importance of cancer prevention and early detection and treatment.

-- Provide Lower Extremity Amputation Prevention (LEAP) training to 20 health care providers in an effort to increase the number of foot examinations and decrease amputations as a result of diabetes. - Provide at least 324 diabetic foot screens through trained LEAP providers. - Provide continuing education to at least 281 healthcare providers to increase utilization of the American Diabetes Association's standards of care for persons with diabetes mellitus. - Provide mini-grants to 11 churches and community-based organizations that focus on diabetes prevention and management.
+- Provide Lower Extremity Amputation Prevention (LEAP) training to 25 health care providers in an effort to increase the number of foot examinations and decrease amputations as a result of diabetes. - Provide at least 500 diabetic foot screens through trained LEAP providers. - Provide continuing education to at least 280 healthcare providers to increase utilization of the American Diabetes Association's standards of care for persons with diabetes mellitus. - Provide mini-grants to 10 churches and community-based organizations that focus on diabetes prevention and management.

-- Train 255 paramedics, emergency medical technicians, and nurses in the acute treatment of stroke. - Increase by one the number of hospitals certified as primary stroke centers to improve the stroke system of care within the state.
+- Train 270 paramedics, emergency medical technicians, and nurses in the acute treatment of stroke. - Increase by one the number of hospitals certified as primary stroke centers to improve the stroke system of care within the state.

-- Distribute 4,000 child safety car seats through county health departments and community partners. - Achieve a child safety restraint use rate of 83%. - Distribute and install at least 3,700 residential smoke detector alarms in communities with high incidences of fire-related injuries. - Provide fire safety education to at least 1,500 households. - Increase the number of partnerships with city, county, and volunteer fire departments to promote fire safety throughout Mississippi by five.
+- Distribute 3,000 child safety car seats through county health departments and community partners. - Achieve a child safety restraint use rate of 77.8%. - Increase the number of partnerships with city, county, and volunteer fire departments to promote fire safety throughout Mississippi by two.